-Our gross margin is mainly affected by the mix of data connectivity services and sales of terminals.
-Our gross margin improved from 34.4% in 2017 to 36.5% in 2018, and further to 44.0% in the nine months ended September 30, 2019.
-Our services had a gross margin of 39.5%, 47.9% and 59.2% in 2017, 2018 and the nine months ended September 30, 2019, respectively, while our sales of products had a gross margin of 16.1%, 10.0% and 17.4% in the same periods, respectively.
-Our ability to increase our gross margin depends on our ability to expand data connectivity services by developing innovative monetization models.
+Our gross margin is mainly affected by the mix of services and products.
+Our gross margin improved from 34.4% in 2017 to 36.5% in 2018, and further to 41.0% in 2019, and decreased from 48.6% in the three months ended March 31, 2019 to 35.3% in the same period in 2020.
+Our services had a gross margin of 39.5%, 47.9%, 60.9% and 51.5% in 2017, 2018, 2019 and the three months ended March 31, 2020, respectively, while our sales of products had a gross margin of 16.1%, 10.0%, 14.0% and 17.8% in the same periods, respectively.
+Our ability to increase our gross margin depends on our ability to expand services by developing innovative monetization models.
 Our gross margin is also affected by the mix of international and local mobile data connectivity services that we provide.
 We actively develop strategic partnerships with leading smartphone companies to increase the number of GlocalMe Inside-enabled smartphones.
-When smartphone companies implement GlocalMe Inside as a feature in their smartphones, their users may take advantage of our global and local mobile data connectivity services without changing physical SIM cards or connecting to a separate Wi-Fi router.
-This expands our user base for our data connectivity business, and creates more revenues for smartphone companies through offering a portion of our data revenues to smartphone companies as commissions.
-The typical term of our agreements with smartphone companies is one year, under which the smartphone companies are responsible for pre-installing our GlocalMe app and sales and marketing of their smartphones, and we are responsible for the development, implementation and maintenance of cloud SIM technology and providing customer supports.
-We collect user payments when they purchase data packages through the pre-installed app and will pay the smartphone companies a pre-determined percentage of such payments we received as commissions.
-Although we do not directly sell any hardware in connection with GlocalMe Inside, we will enjoy increasing data revenue streams from the growing base of GlocalMe Inside handsets.
-As of the date of this prospectus, we have partnered with five smartphone companies globally for GlocalMe Inside implementation, resulting in approximately 600,000 third-party smartphones that can access our mobile data connectivity service, among which about 52,850 had our function activated.
+When smartphone companies implement GlocalMe Inside as a feature in their smartphones or the smartphone users download our GlocalMe app from app stores, their users may take advantage of our global and local mobile data connectivity services without changing physical SIM cards or connecting to a separate Wi-Fi router.
+This expands our user base for our data connectivity business, and creates more revenues for smartphone companies through offering a portion of our data revenues to smartphone companies as commissions or one-time installation fees.
+The typical term of our agreements with smartphone companies is one year, under which the smartphone companies are responsible for pre-installing our GlocalMe app from and sales and marketing of their smartphones, and we are responsible for the development, implementation and maintenance of cloud SIM technology and providing customer supports.
+We collect user payments when they purchase data packages through the pre-installed app and will pay the smartphone companies a predetermined percentage of such payments we received as commissions or one-time installation fees.
+With increasing volume of hardwares in connection with GlocalMe Inside sold, we will enjoy increasing data revenue streams from the growing base of GlocalMe Inside handsets.
+As of the date of this prospectus, we have partnered with eight smartphone companies globally for GlocalMe Inside implementation, resulting in approximately 6.2 million third-party smartphones that can access our mobile data connectivity service, among which over 170,000 had our function activated.
 We will continue to promote GlocalMe Inside to make it a standard configuration for mobile terminals.

-Our ability to improve our margins
+Our ability to improve operational efficiency